uc-berkeley-w215/fall2022/project/README.md

 ### Three days after Week 14 live session

-Submit the final draft of your paper to the slot "*Final Project*" in ISVC and also email it to the instructors.
+Submit the final draft of your paper to the slot "*Final Project*" in the Digital Campus and also email it to the instructors.
 The subject line of the email should start with "W215 Project Final Draft".
 Please choose one member to submit the proposal on behalf of the group.

 The final draft should include any changes made following feedback from the live session.
 Include a copy of your study materials (survey text, interview script, etc.) in an appendix of the paper or as an email attachment.